makspll/bevy_mod_scripting/docs/src/ScriptingReference/core-callbacks.md

 This will be called twice: right before and after a script is reloaded.

-The first parameter `save` informs you whether it is time to save a value or restore it.
+The first parameter `save` informs whether it is time to save a value or restore it.

-Before the reload, it is called with one argument: `true`.
-After the script is reloaded, it is called with two parameters: the first is `false` and the second is value returned from before.
+Before the script reload, `on_script_reloaded` is called with two arguments:
+`true`, `nil`.
+The value returned is kept.
+After the script reload, `on_script_reloaded` is called with two arguments: `false` and the value returned from the preceding call.

 ```lua
 mode = 1